Talk to us 0300 365 3100

 Habinteg Housing Association is a controller of personal information for the purposes of the General Data Protection Regulation (GDPR).
-Our contact details for data protection purposes are as follows:
+The contact details of our Data Protection Officer, our lead officer for data protection purposes, are as follows:

 This Privacy Policy tells you what to expect when Habinteg Housing Association processes personal information.
 It applies to personal information about applicants, tenants and other customers.
 It tells you the purposes for which we may process your personal information and the legal basis for the processing (‘processing’ includes us just keeping your personal information)